3 fun facts about Etobicoke to know before moving there

 3 Fun Facts about Etobicoke

 Officially an administrative district of Toronto, the city of Etobicoke is one, out of six municipalities of the city of Toronto, Ontario.
-There are more than 365.000 residents living here, with a very diverse population.
+There are more than 365.000 residents living here, with a population growing more diverse every day with the help of the best movers in Toronto.
 Moreover, being heavily industrialized, as well as a primary suburb, the population density in the area is lower.
 Technically, Etobicoke is a district of the city of Toronto, from 1998, when it lost its city status and became an official part of Toronto.
 What characterizes Etobicoke is its large main streets, shopping malls, and its cul-de-sac housing.

 1. The purchasing of the area was controversial